hphelion/documentation/commercial/GA1/ceph/commercial.ceph-helion-openstack-ceph-storage-administration.md

 **MAP A BLOCK DEVICE**

 Use rbd to map an image name to a kernel module.
-You must specify the image name, the pool name, and the user name. rbd will load RBD kernel module on your behalf if it’s not already loaded.
+You must specify the image name, the pool name, and the user name. rbd will load RBD kernel module on your behalf if it's not already loaded.

 	sudo rbd map {image-name} --pool {pool-name} --id {user-name}